 Tufts Dining does not have gluten-free or allergen-free kitchens.
 There is always risk for cross-contact with allergens and gluten.
 We provide annual allergen training with our dining staff to educate them on proper food handling practices to minimize food allergic reactions.
 We also stress the importance of using a recipe’s exact ingredients to maintain the integrity of the food we prepare, so that posted ingredient and allergen information is accurate.
 Manufacturers may change product formulations at any time without our knowledge or notice, and although we make every effort to maintain an accurate database, students need to be aware of these risks.
 The student must take ultimate responsibility for selecting foods that are safe.
 When in doubt, ask the manager on duty for assistance or choose a different food.
 It is the responsibility of the individual student to carry any prescribed medication, such as the Epi-Pen, at all times.

-For questions regarding food allergies or intolerances, please contact Julie Lampie, Tufts Dining’s registered dietitian.
-Julie is familiar with the ingredients in our menu items and is experienced with the food preparation and handling processes at Tufts Dining.
+For questions regarding food allergies or intolerances, please contact Kelly Shaw, Tufts Dining’s registered dietitian.
+Kelly is familiar with the ingredients in our menu items and is experienced with the food preparation and handling processes at Tufts Dining.
 She can advise students on ways to manage food allergies or intolerances while at Tufts.

 Tufts Dining Administration Office